zakhar-kogan/kb-obsidian/excerpts articles/Microeconomics MOOC.md

 2. The price should be higher in the market with more inelastic demand
 3. Arbitrage makes it challenging to price discriminate

+If they can't price discriminate, GSK will likely abandon the African market and set a monopoly price in Europe
+• Europeans will be no better off
+• Africans will be worse off: Combivir will not be available to anyone in Africa
+With price discrimination
+• Europeans are no worse off
+• Africans are better off
+• total surplus is greater due to greater output